mobizt/FirebaseClient/README.md

 - The internal SSL Client and WiFiClient issue causes the session need to be closed at some interval.
 - The `Realtime Database` stream event data can be missing due to the sync read operation.
 - The async operation is not truely impremented.
+- The library's code size is quite large.
+This new library code size is 170k smaller which requires only 80k - 110k program space.

 > [!IMPORTANT]
 > If you are new to `Firebase Products`, please read the [Project Preparation and Setup](#project-preparation-and-setup) section first.